Georgemak96/Causal_Inference_Project/README.md

 The project includes:

-    Replication of the original study’s main results Diagnostic tests of randomization and vignette balance A reanalysis using only balanced vignettes
+* Replication of the original study’s main results
+* Diagnostic tests of randomization and vignette balance
+* A reanalysis using only balanced vignettes
-    Revised conclusions about the validity of FSEs Full annotated R Markdown source code and figures
+* Revised conclusions about the validity of FSEs
+* Full annotated R Markdown source code and figures

-Replication Data:
+## Replication Data:

-    Replication code and data for the original paper can be downloaded from here as a single .zip folder named replication_package_incl_data.
+* Replication code and data for the original paper can be downloaded from [here](https://osf.io/8ycjb) as a single `.zip` folder named `replication_package_incl_data`.
-    The folder includes:
+* The folder includes:
-        validation_fe.dta — Field Experiment (FE) data
+  * `validation_fe.dta` — Field Experiment (FE) data
-        validation_fs.dta — Factorial Survey Experiment (FS) data The subfolder /01_code/ also includes the original authors' STATA .do files for replication.
+  * `validation_fs.dta` — Factorial Survey Experiment (FS) data
+* The subfolder `/01_code/` also includes the original authors' STATA `.do` files for replication.